CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 This can be entered as `{digit} {unit}` - e.g. `4 Megabytes` - where the acceptable units are `Bytes`, `Kilobytes`, and `Megabytes`.

+### Username

+Username of the user to query Episode watched statuses from.

+### SSL

+Whether to connect with HTTPS instead of HTTP.

 ---